saib-poorna/Recipes_and_Reviews_Data_Model_Building/README.md

 After creating a GridSearchCV and fitting our model, the best parameters we got were regressor__max_depth: 10, regressor__min_samples_split: 10, and regressor__n_estimators: 10.
 The best model we got was RandomForestRegressor with a  max_depth of 10 and a min_samples_split of 10.

 The rmse of our traning data was 0.623 and the r^2  of traning data set was 0.0555.
-Given the r^2 value the model is approximately performing the same on the train and test dataset.
 After creating the predictions for the test dataset, the rmse for the test dataset was 0.64 and the r^2 is 0.0014.

 Our final model's performance is an imporvement from our baseline's model because our training dataset rmse for baseline model of 0.6404 was greater than the training dataset rmse for our final model of 0.62.
 Furthermore, our training dataset r^2 for baseline model is 0.0016 which is less than the training dataset r^2 for final model of 0.055.